Information for

 Low Hang Points

-On machines with low hang points the thrust line is usually very near or even above the hang (pivot) point.
-If the thrust line is above the hang point than the motor will tend to make you lean forward.
+On machines with low hang points the thrust line is usually very near (if it has S-arm geometry) or even above the hang (pivot) point.
+If the thrust line is above the hang point than the motor will tilt you forward when thrust is increased.
 The top of the cage pushes toward the risers.

-Be careful since the brakes may get dangerously close to the prop.
-If they can get through the netting they'll get caught up in the prop.
+On some units, especially older, low hookin types, the brakes may get dangerously close to the prop at high power.
+If they can get through the netting they can get into the prop.
 At best the brake handle gets cut off.
 At worst the brake line wraps up in the prop—that only happens to a pilot once.